 If you or your loved one is having difficulty sleeping or regulating moods, a simple solution is available.
 Light therapy is a popular non-medication treatment for individuals experiencing disruptions in their biological rhythms and temperament.

 These devices are available without a prescription, but a psychiatrist or other health professional can recommend phototherapy and specific ways of utilizing these devices in order to maximize their benefit.
 Most people use a lightbox early each morning for anywhere from 15 minutes to an hour or two.
-The duration of exposure depends upon your unique situation and the intensity of your light box, which is measured in lux.
+The duration of exposure depends upon one’s unique needs and the intensity of the light box, which is measured in lux.

 Indirect exposure is crucial to the success of this treatment because staring directly at the light will damage your eyes.
+The best part about this option is that it doesn’t require any effort and it can be seamlessly incorporated into a person’s daily routine.
 Individuals utilizing this course of treatment typically watch TV, read, eat a meal or work during phototherapy sessions.